 I never saw Option 1 and option 3 giving an error.
-As option 1 verify if user is enrolled in Intune or not and has Intune license assigned and 3rd option is verifying if device is checking in with Intune or not.
-However, I have seen Option 2 giving couple of error and becasue of this, Built-in complaint policy will show as Not complaint.
+As option 1 verifies if a user is enrolled in Intune or not and has Intune license assigned and 3rd option is verifying if the device is checking in with Intune or not.
+However, I have seen Option 2 giving a couple of errors and because of this, the Built-in complaint policy will show as Not complaint.
 This happens when we did not assign any custom compliance policy to the device/user yet.
-If you have one complaince policy created, assign the policy to user or devices that shows not complaint.
-Otherwise follow my next steps.
+If you have one complaint policy created, assign the policy to use or devices that shows not complaint.
+Otherwise, follow my next steps.

 Built-In compliance policy shows “Not Compliant” 65001 not applicable intune – [Resolved]

-In order to remove this error we have to assign a compliance policy to user/device.
+In order to remove this error we have to assign a compliance policy to the user/device.